JoE11-y/ProofBridge/packages/proofbridge_mmr/README.md

 ## Credits

-Here’s a much cleaner, well-structured **Credits** section you can drop straight into your README 👇

----

-## 🏗️ Credits

 This implementation builds on several open-source projects and specifications that shaped its design and cryptographic foundations:

 - **Solidity-MMR by [@wanseob](https://github.com/wanseob/solidity-mmr)**